 Chromium plating: This is done on exterior parts of automobiles in order to obtain a shiny appearance.

 Gold Plating: Silver ornaments are coated with a thin layer of gold and the product are called Gold-plated Ornaments.

 Zinc Plating: Iron used for Construction and other such purposes are coated with a Zinc layer in order to protect them from corrosion and rusting.

 13. A thin plate of copper and a thick rod of impure copper are used as electrodes in the process of purification of copper and the diagram for the process is given below.
 Cathode from impure rod is sought to be transferred to the thin copper plate.
 Which electrode should be attached to the positive terminal of the battery and why?

 Copper ion has a positive charge.
 The negative terminal attracts positive copper ions.
 As copper ions move towards the thin copper plate.
 This pure copper plate should be connected to the negative ends.
 Likewise, the positive terminal of the battery is connected with the impure copper rod.

 The Central Board of Secondary Education or CBSE is one of the most preferred education board of India.
 CBSE follows the NCERT curriculum to conduct its examination for class 12th and 10th.
-Class 8 is one of the crucial stage of a students life, in class 8 students will be writing national level exams like science olympiad and other scholarship test.
-The NCERT solutions provided here for chapter chemical effects of electric current will help the students to learn the concepts in a easy way.
+Class 8 is one of the crucial stages of a students life, in class 8 students will be writing national level exams like science olympiad and other scholarship tests.
+The NCERT solutions provided here for chapter chemical effects of electric current will help the students to learn the concepts in an easy way.

 This chapter deals with the chemical effects of electric current, electroplating, good conductors, LED and conductors.
-The topics provided in this chapter are very important from examination point of view.
+The topics provided in this chapter are very important from the examination point of view.

 Along with NCERT solutions, students should practice lots of sample papers and previous year questions.
 Solving previous year questions and sample papers will help them to know about different types of questions asked in the examination.